-When choosing a dog shampoo for Maltipoos, you need a formula that’s going to maintain the integrity of your dog’s coat, and have him looking his best.
+When choosing a dog shampoo for Maltipoos, you need a formula that’s going to maintain the integrity of your dog’s coat and have him looking his best.
 How often you groom your dog, the products you use, and the grooming and bathing techniques you use will have an impact on how he looks.
-While bathing your dog is more for looks and cleanliness, sometimes you will need to choose a shampoo for health reasons, which we’ll cover later in the article.
+While bathing your dog is more for looks and cleanliness, sometimes you will need to choose a shampoo for health reasons, which we’ll cover here, as well.

 The Maltipoo dog breed comes in about every color imaginable, and coat textures and the amount of curl to their hair can vary significantly for each dog.
 We’ll offer up several different shampoo formulas that will work for Maltipoos of all shades and coat textures.

 - Buddy Wash Refreshing Rosemary and Mint Dog Shampoo and Conditioner